WolframResearch/Sublime-WolframLanguage/README.md

 ### Windows

-You may need to double-up quotations marks in the command:
+You may need to double-up quotation marks in the command:

 ``"Needs[\"\"LSPServer`\"\"];LSPServer`StartServer[]"``